Rxbar: History

 Rahal and Smith's company, Chicago Bar Co., grew to employ 75 people.
 In October 2017, the company was acquired by Kellogg's for $600 million.
 Under the new ownership, the brand has launched additional products, including a line of nut butters that contain egg whites for added protein.

-Chicago Bar Co. laid off 20% of its staff in December 2018, totaling 40 employees, after the company miscalculated its rate of growth.
+Chicago Bar Co. laid off 20% of its staff in December 2018, totaling 40 employees.
 Shortly afterwards in January 2019, the company recalled 15 flavors of RXBAR and RXBAR Kids protein bars after discovering that they were contaminated with peanuts.
 Chicago Bar Co. was rebranded as Insurgent Brands in March 2019, and Rahal moved to a non-executive position in the company.

 Products

 The main RXBAR brand currently has 11 flavors.
 This includes Vanilla Almond, Strawberry, Chocolate Sea Salt, Peanut Butter, Banana Chocolate Walnut, Chocolate Chip, Coconut Chocolate, Blueberry, Peanut Butter Chocolate, Mixed Berry, and Mint Chocolate.
+They also have bars with the label of "Nut Butter and Oat" which currently offer the 3 flavors of Honey Cinnamon Peanut Butter, Blueberry Cashew Butter, and Dark Chocolate Peanut Butter.